olcf-tutorials/openmp_offloading/mixsrc_acc_omp4/README.md

-# Mixiang OpenACC and OpenMP4.5 offloading directives in the same source files
+# Mixing OpenACC and OpenMP4.5 offloading directives in the same source files
 by Lixiang Luo, IBM Center of Excellence @ ORNL

 This tutorial offers a guide to safely write OpenACC and OpenMP4.5 offloading directives in the same source files.